 The Sacrament of Reconciliation is an integral part of the young people’s formation and preparation for Confirmation.
-It give young people the opportunity to reflect on the parts of their lives that do not reflect the love of God and their life as a Christian.
+It gives young people the opportunity to explore on the parts of their lives that do not reflect the love of God and their life as a Christian.

 We all can be nervous about receiving the Sacrament and the process of ‘going to confession’.
-However, young people have reflected that it isn’t the act itself that makes them nervous or anxious, it is the fear of judgment from the Priest and actually admitting to themselves that they are not living life as they wish to.
+However, young people have reflected that it isn’t the act itself that makes them nervous or anxious, it is the fear of judgment and admitting to themselves that they are not living life as they wish to.

-Therefore it is important to give young people time to prepare to receive the Sacrament of Reconciliation by firstly exploring the topics of sin, forgiveness and reconciliation.
-Secondly, the session needs to explore why we need God’s forgiveness and the example of Jesus’ death and resurrection has led to our own redemption.
+Therefore, it is important to give young people time to prepare to receive the Sacrament of Reconciliation by exploring the topics of sin, forgiveness and reconciliation.
+A session on this Sacrament needs to explore why we need God’s forgiveness and the example of Jesus’ death and resurrection has led to our own redemption.
 You may ask your Parish Priest to come and talk to the group about receiving the Sacrament.

-Click on the resources and use to make the Sacrament part of a wider service of Reconciliation.
+We have provided resources to make the Sacrament part of a wider service of Reconciliation.

 Catechist training opportunities